dward2/BME547/Assignments/heart_rate_sentinel_server_assignment.md

 it for others to use.
 More detailed information can be found
 [here](../Resources/WebServices/sendgrid.md).

+__UPDATE__:  As of April 3, 2019, the python `sendgrid` package for using SendGrid was updated from version 5.6 to 6.0.
+The function and syntax of some of the functions and processes changed.
+See the [sendgrid info](../Resources/WebServices/sendgrid.md) page on this site for more information.

 NOTE:  For this assignment, unit tests for your function that sends e-mail using SendGrid are not required as that would require sending your API key to Travis.
 While there are secure ways of doing so, it is not a topic for this